MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/4-using-dashboards-in-the-azure-portal.md

 ![Screenshot that shows the dashboard toolbar.](../media/4-dashboard-toolbar.png)

-When you create a new dashboard, you specify a name or title for the dashboard, and Azure will create an empty dashboard with no tiles.
+When you create a new dashboard, you specify a name or title for it, and Azure will create an empty dashboard with no tiles.
 The dashboard is divided into a grid to help tile placement and sizing when you add content.

 ### Resource and data tiles

 After the dashboard is initially created, it's put into edit mode so you can add, remove, and resize tiles.
-Tile content suggestions are displayed on the left-side of the dashboard, in the *tile gallery*.
+Tile content suggestions are displayed on the left side of the dashboard, in the *tile gallery*.
 This gallery will help you to get started with adding tiles and content to the dashboard.

 ![Screenshot that shows the tile gallery for dashboards.](../media/4-dashboard-tile-gallery.png)